nbdc-datahub/hbcd-docs/docs/instruments/demo/visitinfo.md

 ### Multiple Birth Participants
 <a href="https://hbcd-docs-private.lassoinformatics.com/participant_lists/multi_birth_participants-supplemental.csv"><i class="fa-solid fa-download"></i> &nbsp; Download participant list</a> <i>(available to DUC-authorized users via the <a href="https://hbcd-docs-private.lassoinformatics.com/#download">HBCD Private Release Notes</a>)</i>

-Multiple Birth cohorts include twins or higher-order multiples enrolled as a <b>Main Child</b> and one or more <b>Sibling</b> participants.
+Multiple Birth cohorts include siblings/twins enrolled as <b>Main Child</b> and <b>Sibling</b> participants.
 Certain data fields, such as caregiver or maternal instrument data that are not child-specific (e.g., <a href="../../SED/demo-cg/">Adult Demographics</a>), are expected to be identical across siblings.
 For twins and triplets, all <a href="../../agevariables/" target="_blank">age variables</a> will also be identical, including those derived from jittered date of birth.

 The downloadable participant list maps each **Main Child** to their corresponding **Sibling** IDs.
 In the current release, some multiples are incomplete: